5 Days in Italy: Classic Itinerary for Rome, Florence & Venice + Itineraries for 4 Alternate Routes

 You can plan your own Tuscan wine tour, but generally this would mean needing to rent a car (the roads are narrow and windy + you’ll be drinking) and you’ll need to research and find wineries on your own.
 Most of them are small, family run wineries without websites, etc. For this trip I do recommend a guided tour.
 You’ll learn much more, you don’t need to worry about driving after drinking & the tour guides know the local wineries and in my experience have great recommendations.

 The most recent tour I did left Florence in the morning and stopped at two wineries.
 Both were stunning and the wine was fantastic.
 You get a tour of both wineries as well as a tasting.
 These tasting are generous and there is no lack of wine.
 At the second winery you’ll also have a tradition Tuscan lunch.
 The food was incredible.
-We went through Tuscan Wine Tours and I would absolutely recommend them!
+This was the one I did most recently, it’s 5 hours so it only takes about half your day, giving you the afternoon & evening to enjoy Florence, but they have tons of options!

 Tuscany Options (not wineries)